-Materiality assessment is the process of identifying and evaluating environmental, social and governance issues that may affect the Group’s business and the interests of stakeholders.
+Materiality analysis is the process of identifying and evaluating environmental, social and governance topics that may affect KB Group’s business and the stakeholders’ interests.
 The purpose is to shape the development of KB Group’s strategies, objectives and reporting.

-KB Group respects the human rights of all individuals with whom it engages.
-Activities of the Group companies influence interests of different parties.
-It has identified the following stakeholder groups whose interests are impacted to a high degree and that are respected in all activities of the Group:
+KB Group respects the human rights of all persons with whom it engages.
+KB Group’s activities influence different parties’ interests.
+The Group has identified the following stakeholder groups on whose interests its activities are impacting considerably, and KB Group therefore respects such interests in all its activities:

 - Individual clients (consumers)

-The Group seeks to understand the interests and needs of the stakeholders by directly engaging with them and by building and continuously developing and updating the body of knowledge of respective KB Group’s experts.
+KB Group seeks to understand the interests and needs of its stakeholders by directly engaging with them and by continuously building and developing the body of expert knowledge of its experts in its companies.

 Process to determine material topics

-The outcome of materiality analysis is visualised in a scatter chart with a significance of the chosen topics for stakeholders shown along the vertical axis and significance for financial and business performance and outlook of the Group shown on the horizontal axis.
+The outcome of materiality analysis is visualised in a scatter diagram with the importance of a topic for stakeholders shown along the vertical axis and that for the Group’s financial, business and risk prospects shown on the horizontal axis.